OneMoreSummer/academic-kickstart/content/post/relative-age-effect-in-women’s-cricket-engalnd-odi-selection/index.md

 **How to fix?**

-Players with potential are being missed from Q1/Q2 and Q3/Q4 are being over selected.
-It would be interesting to see what RAE there is in the pathway that produces players for England, ie. England Academy and the new Regional centres.
+Players with potential are being missed from Q1/Q2 as Q3/Q4 are being over selected.
+It would be interesting to see what RAE there is in the pathway ie. England Academy and the new Regional centres.
 Why are Q1/Q2 being deselected/rejected?

 [How we can fix RAE andMaturation issues in English Cricket](https://onemoresummer.co.uk/post/how-we-can-fix-rae-and-maturation-issues-in-english-cricket/).